Las Vegas, NV

 FinalistBio

 I’m a BSN student at Arizona College of Nursing in Las Vegas.
-I’m involved on campus as a 6th-semester representative and serve on the Student Nurses Association board, where I help support students and keep our cohort connected.
+I’m involved on campus as a 6th-semester representative and serve on the Student Nurses Association board, where I help support students, volunteer in the community, and keep our cohort connected.
 Being part of SNA and working with my classmates has helped me grow a lot in leadership and communication.
 In my clinical rotations, I’ve become really interested in mental health, patient advocacy, and caring for people in underserved communities.
 My goal is to become the kind of nurse who listens, advocates, and makes a real difference for the people I care for!

 Education